-SAFETY AND EMERGENCY ACTION PLANS (E.A.Ps)
+SAFETY AND EMERGENCY ACTION PLANS (EAPs)

-At all times group counselors will remain with their group and maintain an accurate count of campers.
+Group counselors will remain with their group and maintain an accurate count of campers at all times.
 The Director and Division Leaders will make phone calls and implement any required emergency plans.
-Please read carefully as we do not practice E.A.Ps with campers.
+Please read carefully as we do not practice EAPs with campers.